Gardening organically since 1968

 San Francisco Bay Area, California

 People who favor native plants are invading our local, state, and national governments, spending taxpayer dollars on the destruction of our environment.
 Ecological nativism, the belief that ancient environments are superior to current environments, reminds me of McCarthyism: a bad idea embraced by well-meaning people and supported with tax money until recognized as being destructive.
 Nativism is taking hold because people who support it are the good guys.
 Science offers no support for their ideas.
 A terrible plan, pushed forward by native-plant people, is scheduled to kill hundreds of thousands of trees in the East Bay Hills, starting now.
-Why do we get to vote on that?
+Why don't we get to vote on that?

 Native-plant people tend to be intelligent, well-educated, environmentally conscientious, and civic minded.
 When they bring their ideas to the city councils, the council members listen because they already know these people from their civic volunteerism; or the nativists are already on the city council.
 They may be the good guys, but they have been captured by a bad concept.